 Arrive in Buenos Aires and transfer to the hotel.
 There are no planned activities, so check in and enjoy the city.

 Catch a flight to northern Patagonia.
-Enjoy the highlights of the scenic San Carlos de Bariloche on a circuito chico tour with stops at local artisanal producers who specialize in chocolate, beer, and jams.
+Enjoy the highlights of the scenic San Carlos de Bariloche on a circuito chico tour.

 Free time to explore this stunning region.
 Opt to take a bike tour, hike, or explore the town.